 Introduction to Company Identification in India

 Company registration/identification in India means registering the company with the Ministry of Corporate Affairs through a formal legal process.
-This process allows a business to be a separate legal entity within the framework of the Companies Act, 2013.
+This process allows a business to be a separate legal entity within the framework of the Companies Act,2013.

 Understanding the Corporate Identification Number (CIN)

-CIN Number is a 21-digit alphanumeric corporate identification number given to a company when it is incorporated by the Registrar of Companies of each state under the Ministry of Corporate Affairs (MCA).
+CIN is a 21-digit alphanumeric corporate identification number given to a company when it is incorporated by the Registrar of Companies of each state under the Ministry of Corporate Affairs (MCA).

-CIN Number is given to all types of companies registered with the MCA, Like Private limited companies, public limited companies, one-person companies, and Section 8 NGO companies.
+CIN is given to all types of companies registered with the MCA, Like Private limited companies, public limited companies, one-person companies, and Section 8 NGO companies.

-CIN is not assigned to the Limited Liability Partnerships(LLP) Registered in India.
+CIN is not assigned to the Limited Liability Partnerships(LLP) registered in India.
 For the registered LLP, the ROC is given a 7-digit code that is called Limited Liability Partnership Identification Number (LLPIN)

 Why is CIN Crucial for Business Identity and Compliance?